stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 was parted gracefully above a high forehead; and the whole picture was one of striking intelligence and superior blood and breeding.

-  Nevertheless, as I saw Dr. Mu&ntilde;oz in that blast of cool air, I felt a repugnance which nothing in his aspect could justify.
+  Nevertheless, as I saw Dr. Muñoz in that blast of cool air, I felt a repugnance which nothing in his aspect could justify.
 Only his lividly inclined complexion and coldness of touch could have afforded a physical basis for this feeling, and even these things should have been excusable considering the man's known invalidism.
 It might, too, have